Paraguay Wedding Traditions

 Budget-Conscious Alternatives

-Economical wedding options serve the 35% of Paraguayans below poverty lines, with complete celebrations possible for 20,000,000-30,000,000 PYG ($2,580-$3,870 USD) through strategic choices and community support.
+Economical wedding options serve couples with limited budgets, with complete celebrations possible for 20,000,000-30,000,000 PYG ($2,580-$3,870 USD) through strategic choices and community support.
 Cost-saving measures include home-based receptions utilizing family properties, potluck-style catering where guests contribute dishes, borrowed or rented Ñandutí accessories, and amateur photographer friends documenting events.

 How much does a typical Paraguayan wedding cost in 2024?